Central Communications Center

 In accordance with Section 20.055 (6)(e), at the conclusion of each investigation in which the subject of the investigation is a specific entity contracting with the state or an individual substantially affected as defined in this section, and if the investigation is not confidential or otherwise exempt from disclosure by law, the inspector general shall, consistent with Section 119.07(1), F.S., submit findings to the subject that is a specific entity contracting with the state or an individual substantially affected, who shall be advised in writing that they may submit a written response within 20 working days after receipt of the findings.
 Such response and the inspector general's rebuttal to the response, if any, shall be included in the final investigative report.

-The Bureau is staffed by a Chief of Investigations, two Investigations Coordinators, ten Inspector Specialists, and three administrative support staff.
+The Bureau is staffed by a Chief of Investigations, two Investigations Coordinators, eight Inspector Specialists, and three administrative support staff.
 The Investigations Coordinators and Inspectors are physically located throughout the state for the efficient and effective handling of assignments.

 © 2012 Florida Department of Juvenile Justice